Italian stocks - Factors to watch on Dec 19

 Siena-based bank has reached an agreement with banks over its 1

-billion euros of debt, Il Sole 24 Ore said on Sunday.
+billion euros of debt, Il Sole 24 Ore said on Sauday.
 The deal

 may be announced on Monday and includes a debt standstill, asset